IUDataStructuresCourse/course-web-page-fall-2023/lab2.md

 we are going to implement those algorithms as methods of a class called `Search`.

 You may reuse the IntelliJ project from last time.
-Create file `src/Search.java` which contains the `Search` public class.
+Create file `src/Search.java` which contains a public class called `Search`.

 When your lab is complete, submit your `Search.java` file to Autograder.
 By the way, make sure to test your solutions using the test cases from Lab 1 first!